SJSU-CADRE-CLASSES/SJSU_ART_210_F18/ARTISTS.md

 tekken torture https://vimeo.com/15715431 <br>

 ### Session :four: 09/19/2018
-No Documentation of it :sad:
+No Documentation of it :unamused:

 ### Session :five: 9/26/2018